 The SENDCo has been accredited with the National Award for SEN Co-ordination, a post graduate qualification.
 She has also been awarded Thrive Practitioner status.
 The SENDCo is also a TIS practitioner, a Youth Mental Health First-Aider and Well-Being Champion.
-Teaching and non-teaching staff participated in whole school Thrive and TIS training as well as the impact of trauma on brain development.
-Staff have attended basic Makaton Training.
-Staff have received training in developing a Total Communication Environment as well as Development Language Disorder.
-SEND training forms part of continuous professional development for all staff.
+All teaching and non-teaching staff participated in whole school Thrive and TIS training.
+All staff have attended basic Makaton Training.
+All staff have received training in developing a Total Communication Environment.